 \textit{Summary}.
-We have revealed the elegant structures of sequential POVMs by studying their asymptotic behaviors and typical sequences.
-We rigorously prove that PMs emerge from sequential POVMs when the measurement operators are normal and commuting with each other.
-Each selective projective measurement comes from a set of typical sequences of sequential POVMs, which is determined solely by the structures of the measurement operators.
-While the POVMs here are restricted to have normal and commuting measurement operators, they describes a large class of quantum channels on a quantum system induced by a pure-dephasing coupling between this system and an ancilla system.
-For future works, it will be interesting to relax this restriction, and study the asymptotics and typicality of sequential POVMs with general measurement operators.
+We have revealed the elegant structures of sequential GMs by studying their asymptotic behaviors and typical sequences.
+We prove that non-selective PMs can emerge from sequential non-selective GMs when the measurement operators are normal and commuting with each other.
+Each selective PM comes from a set of typical sequences of selective GMs, which is determined solely by the structures of the measurement operators.
+While the GMs here are restricted to have normal and commuting measurement operators, they describe a large class of quantum channels on a quantum system induced by a pure-dephasing coupling between this system and an ancilla system.
+For future works, it will be interesting to relax this restriction, and study the asymptotics and typicality of sequential GMs with general measurement operators.

 \textit{Note added}.
 After completion of this work, we become aware of a related but different work \cite{Linden2022}.
 In the work of Linden and Skrzypczyk, they find that with many copies of available GMs in parallel (aided by entangling gates), one can simulate target GMs in the asymptotic limit.